ixpantia/structr/README.md

 `structr` provides a robust and efficient way to parse JSON data in R while strictly validating it against a user-defined schema.
 It ensures that incoming JSON data not only conforms to expected structures (objects, arrays, nesting) but also adheres to specific data types (integer, double, string, logical, optional/nullable).

-The core parsing and validation logic is implemented in Rust using the highly performant `serde` and `serde_json` crates, accessed seamlessly from R via the `{extendr}` framework.
+The core parsing and validation logic is implemented in Rust using the highly performant `serde` and `simd_json` crates, accessed seamlessly from R via the `{extendr}` framework.
 This approach offers significant speed advantages over traditional R-based JSON parsing and validation, especially for large or complex JSON inputs.

 **Key Features:**

 *   **Schema Definition:** Define expected JSON structures using intuitive R functions (`s_map`, `s_vector`, `s_integer`, `s_double`, `s_string`, `s_logical`, `s_optional`).
 *   **Strict Validation:** Ensures type correctness, presence of required fields, absence of disallowed extra fields (by default), and correct nesting.
-*   **Performance:** Leverages Rust and `serde_json` for fast streaming parsing and validation.
+*   **Performance:** Leverages Rust and `simd_json` for fast streaming parsing and validation.
 *   **Detailed Errors:** Provides informative error messages pinpointing the location and nature of validation failures (e.g., type mismatch, missing field, invalid syntax, integer overflow).
 *   **Optional Types:** Supports JSON `null` values for fields defined using `s_optional()`.